Bentley Mark V: Gearbox

-Syncromesh was provided on all ratios but first and reverse.
+Synchromesh was provided on all ratios but first and reverse.
 Previously it had been provided on just third and fourth speeds.
 This proved a very welcome refinement adding greatly to the pleasure of driving the car.
 The gear change lever was moved backwards closer to the driver by the seat squab, cutting back on the chances of finding cold steel up the trouser leg as the driver tried to get in or out.
 The clutch employed an improved design.
 A new divided transmission shaft eased potential vibration problems.

 Suspension

 This was the first Bentley to dispense with a leaf-sprung front beam axle.
-It followed Rolls-Royce's lead from 1936 and instead used a new design of independent front suspension in its completely new chassis.
+It followed Rolls-Royce's lead from 1938 and instead used a new design of independent front suspension in its completely new chassis.
 Low rate open coil springs sat within pairs of triangulated wishbones holding the front wheels at their outer point.
 The upper wishbones acted on a piston-type hydraulic damper, the arms at the bottom were set wide apart so that the rearward one could act as a torque member under braking.
 These assemblies on each side were linked by a strong anti-roll bar.